LATEST COMMISSION HAS ITS WORLD-PREMIERE The Birds

 LONDON MOZART PLAYERS TO PREMIERE Multi-Faith Oratorio

 Internationally acclaimed London Mozart Players are set to world-premiere Piatti's Multi-Faith Oratorio Libera Nos on Saturday 24th April 2021.
 It will take place at the iconic Opus Theatre in Hastings.
 The LMP will be joined by members of the Hastings Sinfonia Orchestra as well as five Soloists, the Libera Nos Chorus an the Hastings Music Services Junior Choir.
 The by the Musica Sacra organisation commissioned monumental work includes sacred texts from all five mayor world-religions: Buddhism, Hinduism, Judaism, Christianity and Islam and is, to the best of our knowledge, the very first multi-faith oratorio to be premiered anywhere in the world.
 Piatti dedicated the work to "all the people that give to the world, instead of just taking from it".

 < Watch excerpts from a previous soft-premiere

 GREAT SUCCESS FOR THE WORLD-PREMIERE OF THE BOHEMIAN CONCERTO

-Described by publishers and leading pianists as "one of Piatti's most beautiful and accomplished works to-date”, his Bohemian Concerto for Piano and Orchestra was recently world-premiered by virtuoso pianist Thomas Pandolfi together with the Symphonicity Orchestra under the direction of maestro Daniel Boothe in Virginia Beach, in the United States of America.
+Described by leading pianists as "one of Piatti's most beautiful and accomplished works to-date”, his Bohemian Concerto for Piano and Orchestra was given its first performance by virtuoso pianist Thomas Pandolfi together with the Symphonicity Orchestra under the direction of maestro Daniel W. Boothe in Virginia Beach, in the United States of America.

 The "Bohemian" is a very emotional and passionate work, very much in the spirit of Chopin’s and Rachmaninoff's concertos, with the piano as the main protagonist while the orchestra dialogues with, and supports the soloist, requiring from the pianist both a very fine and subtle interpretation ability as well as considerable stamina and technical skills.